-If you're looking for a specific article, search for the journal title (or use the Journals tab in the Quick Search box on every page) to see if we have access.
+If you're looking for a specific article, search for the journal title (or use the Journals tab in the main search box) to see if we have access.
 Click into the database that has the year you need.
-If it's not available online, follow the link into the catalog to see if we have print, or click on to request a PDF of the article through Interlibrary Loan.
+If it's not available online, follow the link into the catalog to see if we have print, or click on Check for Full Text to request a PDF of the article through Interlibrary Loan.

 To see if we have access to a specific newspaper, search the title just like a journal.
-Our biggest current newspaper databases are Access World News (Newsbank) and LexisNexis; for historical newspapers, try Historical Newspapers (ProQuest), America's Historical Newspapers, or Chronicling America from the Library of Congress.
+Our biggest current newspaper databases are Access World News (Newsbank) and Nexis Uni (formerly LexisNexis); for historical newspapers, try Historical Newspapers (ProQuest), America's Historical Newspapers, or Chronicling America from the Library of Congress.
 For more, see the News research guide.

 A-Z list of databases if you know which database you want to search